axkr/symja_android_library/symja_android_library/doc/index.md

 ## Installation

-Download the latest release from
+For the Symja console app download the latest release from
 * [github.com/axkr/symja_android_library/releases](https://github.com/axkr/symja_android_library/releases)

-unzip the download in a separate folder and modify the symja.bat file to use your Java 8 installation path to run the Symja console:
+unzip the download in a separate folder and modify the symja.bat file to use your Java 8 installation path to run the console:

 ```
 "C:\Program Files\Java\jdk1.8.0_25\bin\java" -classpath "lib/*" org.matheclipse.core.eval.Console
 ```